Readers’ Favorite Books: 2022 Edition

 Even after 671 pages, and 2 books leading up to this book, I still wasn’t ready for this story to end.
 Backman invests so much time building the characters, that you can’t help but fall in love with every character in the story and want to continue being in their world. –Amy Q.

-Molly has always struggled in social situations, but she takes pride in her job as a hotel maid where her perfectionism is highly regarded.
-While making the rounds one day, she’s shocked to find a wealthy and infamous guest dead in his room.
-When the police question her, Molly’s unusual communication style is interpreted as deception, and she becomes the prime suspect.
+She’s still excellent at her job as a hotel maid, with her penchant for perfection making this the ideal role.
+One day, she’s shocked to find the wealthy and infamous guest, Charles Black, dead in his room.
+When the police question her, her unusual communication is interpreted as deception, and Molly becomes a prime suspect.
+She knows that the only way to clear her name is to figure out what really happened before she is arrested.

 The main character is Molly, and she is on the spectrum.
 She understands the difference between right and wrong.
 However, she lacks social awareness and becomes a primary suspect in a murder.
 I loved her honesty and her ability to see the world differently. –Vera Z.